PyBioProx/PyBioProx.github.io/index.md

 installing the PyBioProx GUI when using Anaconda.
 If you choose to not use the Anaconda installation, ensure that Python is added to the [PATH](https://datatofish.com/add-python-to-windows-path/).

-2. Once Anaconda/Python is installed, click the 'Download Zip File' button on the left hand of this page, save the zip file to the desktop and Extract to a new folder on the desktop.
-Rename this folder 'PyBioProx'.
+2. Once Anaconda/Python is installed, click the 'Download Zip File' button on the left hand of this page, unzip the file and move the unzipped folder (named PyBioProx Master) to the desktop (or desired location).

 3. Open Anaconda Prompt (or 'Command Prompt' if not using Anaconda), you will see something similar to the image below where `(base) C:\Users\jdeed>` is replaced with your username.